WaledGalalM/Crude/README.md

 Note

-This project represents my early learning stage in JavaScript and reflects my knowledge level at that time.
+This project was created during my early learning stage in JavaScript and reflects my knowledge at that time.